jp80/binance-notifier/README.md

 # binance-notifier
 A simple read-only bot for Binance API which announces large volumes and changes in price.

+For the latest version, please checkout the oop-php branch that I'm currently working on.
+It has some issues compared to master.
+When I have resolved those issues I will merge back into master.

 This is a PHP console app.

 Requires: larislackers/php-binance